Corned beef and cabbage soup is the perfect way to use up leftover cabbage, carrots, and corned beef, after hosting a Saint Patrick’s day celebration.

 Here you’ll find a quick list of what you’ll need for this recipe.
 Check out the printable recipe at the bottom of this post for US and Metric equivalent versions of the recipe.
 There you can choose the measurement system that works best for you.

 Here’s what you’ll need.

 - onion, diced

 - canned petite diced tomatoes

 - garlic powder

 - chicken stock

-I didn’t add salt and pepper to my list of ingredients since I find that the leftover corned beef is plenty salty in this soup, especially if the corned beef was cooked using the seasoning packet usually provided.
+I didn't add salt and pepper to my list of ingredients since I find that the leftover corned beef is plenty salty in this soup, especially if the corned beef was cooked using the seasoning packet usually provided.

 Feel free to season this soup to taste if you would prefer a saltier or more peppery soup.

 Another optional ingredient you could add is some chopped celery.
 It adds nice flavor to this soup.
-Sauté the celery in the oil with the onion if you decide to use it.
-It will need a longer cooking time than the pre cooked cabbage included as the main veggie.
+Sauté the chopped celery stalks in the oil with the onion if you decide to use it.
+It will need a longer cooking time than the pre-cooked cabbage included as the main veggie.